ooplaza/Book-app-frontend/README.md

 MIT License.
 See [LICENSE](LICENSE).

-For questions or issues, reach out to us.
+For questions or issues, reach me out.
 Happy coding!